marcosesgonz/ProbabilisticPostprocessingPrecipitationUNets/README.md

   - Ensure you download the pretrained models and data from the provided Google Drive link to use these scripts.

 - **Training Your Own UNet**:
   - Use the script `Laboratory/TrainValTest.py` with appropriate arguments to train your own UNet model.
+Use `-h` argument to show a help message.
   - For the UNet-DS approach:
     1. Train the UNet with all input channels (or use the pretrained UNet-All weights from Google Drive).
     2. Run the script `SensitivityCalculation/calc_sensitivity_DS.py`, editing the path to the UNet-All weights.